 - Skipping the silence rule.
 The people you accidentally include damage trust faster than the campaign helps anyone else.

 - Reusing the same angle as the last push.
-If a user saw “your trial ended” three weeks ago, the new push needs a different reason for them to care.
+If a user saw “your trial ended” three weeks ago, the new push needs a different reason to care.

 - Sending at the wrong local time.
 A “20:00 UTC” send is 03:00 in Sydney.
 Time-of-day-local is not optional.